-What Is An Over/Under or Total in Sports Betting?
+What Is an Over/Under in Sports Betting?

 DraftKings set the over/under at 52 for Chiefs vs. Titans in the 2020 AFC Championship Game.

-Bettors had the option to wager on the total points in the game going over or under 52.
+Anyone placing a total bet had the option to wager on the total points in the game going over or under 52.